Updates (25 Jan 2026):

 Plenary speakers

-We have two plenary speakers for this year:
+We have two plenary speakers for this conference:

 About the speaker: